mohit-sharma-87/starter-azure-function-mongodb/README.md

 ### Setting up Atlas account

-Creating an [Atlas account](https://www.mongodb.com/cloud/atlas/register) is very straightforward, which is free forever and perfect to validate any MVP project idea, but if you need a guide you can follow this [documentation](https://www.mongodb.com/docs/atlas/getting-started/).
+Creating an [Atlas account](https://www.mongodb.com/cloud/atlas/register) is very straightforward, free forever and perfect to validate any MVP project idea, but if you need a guide you can follow this [documentation](https://www.mongodb.com/docs/atlas/getting-started/).

 ### Adding Azure function IP address in Atlas Network Config